 You should know who to turn to for help.

 In the first instance, you should approach your personal tutor, particularly if you have questions about your studies or your course.
-Even if your tutor does not know the answer to your question, they will help you find it out.
-The Department has a Senior Tutor who supports the personal tutors and is also available to see students on an individual basis (write him an email and ask to see him).
+Even if your tutor does not know the answer to your question, they will help you to find it out.
+The Department has a Senior Tutor who supports the personal tutors and is also available to see students on an individual basis (you can email at any time).

 If you have questions or worries about your general wellbeing, you can approach the University support services directly.
 Many of these operate by appointment.

 If you are considering applying to withdraw, either temporarily or permanently, or restarting on another course, the formal process is via an application to Student Records (usually completion of a form).
 If you are considering making such an application, please discuss the issues with your personal tutor before you initiate the procedure.
+You should also discuss any financial implications with the Student Finance Office.
 If you withdraw after satisfying the progression requirements of either the first or second years, you may be eligible for one of two exit awards (CertHE or DipHE).

 The Students' Union (SU) has an advice centre which offers support for students.